 My Scriptural Prayer for You This Christmas

 May the Lord bless you and keep you; may he make his face shine on you and be gracious to you; may the Lord turn his face toward you and give you peace.
 For he has saved you and called you to a holy life – not because of anything you have done but because of his own purpose and grace.
-This grace was given to you in Christ Jesus before the beginning of time, but it has now been revealed through the appearing of our Savior, Christ Jesus, who has destroyed death and has brought life and immortality to light through the gospel.
+This grace was given to you in Christ Jesus before the beginning of time, but it has now been revealed through the appearing of your Savior, Christ Jesus.
 Thanks be to God for his indescribable gift!

 Numbers 6:24-26, 2 Timothy 1: 9-10, 2 Corinthians 9:15